PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year2/BlockC/README.md

 - [ ] filled with anger or another strong emotion.\
 *"his eyes were ablaze with excitement"*

-Therefore a tweet with containing the word *ablaze* can indicate an emergency or not, depending on its intended meaning.
+Therefore a tweet containing the word *ablaze* can indicate an emergency or not, depending on its intended meaning.

 ## Project Timeline